 She graduated from Georgetown University in 1999, where she was a four-year rower, participant in the 1998 NCAA Women's Rowing Championship and recipient of the John Carroll Spirit Award.
 Prior to rowing with the Hoyas, Martin-Doyle rowed at West Side Rowing Club and Nardin Academy in Buffalo, N.Y. where she was a member of both scholastic and national champion crews.

-Martin-Doyle resides in Newton, Mass. with her husband, Bill.
+Martin-Doyle resides in Newton, Mass. with her husband and daughter.